Hedda Gabler

 Costume Designer – Kotryna Hilko^ (she/her)

-Sound Designer – Christopher Kriz^ (he/him)
+Composer/Sound Designer – Christopher Kriz^ (he/him)

-Props Designer – Amanda Herrmann^ (she/her)
+Props Designer – Amanda Herrmann^ (they/them)

 Stage Manager – Jean Compton^* (she/her)